 Summer 2025 Named Fellowships

 Each year, the Keck Center offers several fellowships in various research areas during both the academic year and summer.
 Fellows conduct research falling under one of the categories in the seasonal application.
-This summer, the program is expanding to involve direct collaboration with four professors: Dr. Hicham Bou Nassif, Dr. Jennifer Taw, Dr. Lisa Koch, and Dr. Hillary Appel.
-In eight weeks over the summer, fellows will work in teams on a themed project with distinct deliverables under each professor.
-The application period has closed.
+In summer 2025, the program expanded to involve direct collaboration with four professors: Dr. Hicham Bou Nassif, Dr. Jennifer Taw, Dr. Lisa Koch, and Dr. Hillary Appel.
+In eight weeks over the summer, fellows worked in teams on a themed project with distinct deliverables under each professor.
+This page will be updated as opportunities for summer 2026 are finalized.

 Contact the Keck Center with any questions at KeckCenter@cmc.edu.